Moya offers innovative cuisine in a beautiful and elegant setting that's easy for everybody to enjoy.

 In 2002 Heri and his wife Stephanie moved to Pennsylvania.
 Soon after the birth of their daughter Maxine, they moved to Jim Thorpe and opened their new restaurant.
 Moya is named after Heri's home town of La Moya in Ecuador.

-Heri's twenty-eight years of experience in the culinary arts has led him to a keen understanding of his craft.
+Heri's thirty-eight years of experience in the culinary arts has led him to a keen understanding of his craft.
 His primary goal in opening Moya is to offer gourmet, eclectic cuisine.
 Heri's food has few rules and is executed in a relaxed, healthy style with an emphasis on flavor and freshness.
 His menu is constantly changing to accommodate local product and palate.

 Moya is also home to the paintings of noted local artist Stephanie Verme, wife of Chef Heri Yunda and the co-owner and manager of Moya.